christianltraxler/stats-trax/README.md

 General TODOs:
 Fix formatting for mobile
 Fix website background design to account for longer pages
-Add loading spinner for wait while page loads
 Add mini popup on stat table columns to explain the meaning of each stat

 ## Sections